ifthikhan/vimscratch/README.md

 vimscratch
 ==========

+Is a bit more than a simple scratch buffer implementation for Vim.
+In addition to jotting down throw away notes it can be used to execute shell commands.
+It's as simple as typing the intended command in the scratch buffer and executing the :ExecShRangeToScratch command or <leader>e.

+## Commands

+- `:Scratch` Opens the scratch buffer in a horizontal split window.
+- `:ScratchVertical` Opens the scratch buffer in a vertical split window.

-A simple scratch buffer for VIM.
-You can invoke the scratch buffer with either of the commands `:Scratch` or `:VScratch`.
-Both of these commands will replace the current buffer if it's unnamed and not modified.
-Else the first command will open the scratch buffer in a horizontally split window and the latter will open in a vertically split window.
+Note: The above commands will replace the current buffer if it's unnamed and not modified.

-Further using the command EScratch you could run a shell command and the output will be appended to the scratch buffer.
+- `:ExecShToScratch` Provide a shell command to this command and the output of the shell command will be directed to the scratch buffer.
+Eg: `:ExecShToScratch ls -l`.
+File completion is enabled when using this command.
-Eg: `:EScratch ls -l`
+- `:ExecShRangeToScratch` This command enables to type a shell command in the scratch buffer and execute it using this command.
+When it's executed the current line is retreived from the buffer and executed.
+By default `<leader>e` is mapped to this command.